lamhq/tech-notes/pages/devops/aws/3-networking/api-gateway.md

 ## Securing your API

 - API Gateway allows you to enforce user authentication at the API level.
-- Authentication methods include IAM roles, STS credentials, long-term access keys to generate crednetials, Amazon Cognito pools, and custom authorizers using Lambda functions.
+- Authentication methods include IAM roles, STS credentials, long-term access keys to generate credentials, Amazon Cognito pools, and custom authorizers using Lambda functions.
 - AWS ACM can be used to implement custom TLS, and the certificate must be deployed to `us-east-1` for edge-optimized endpoints.
 Regional endpoints require ACM certs in the same region.
 - **WAF** can be used to protect against DDoS and layer seven attacks when placed in front of your API.